t3hpr1m3/codingprime.com/src/blog/2014/01/evolution-of-a-dev-part-2.md

 can't be both.
 Anyone who has tried to make that transition knows what I mean.

 Then there was the administration side of things.
-Interfacing with upper management was extremelty frustrating, because they didn't care about the code, only the bottom line.
+Interfacing with upper management was extremely frustrating, because they didn't care about the code, only the bottom line.
 Results, no matter how much had to be sacrificed, were all that mattered.
 I found myself agreeing to things as a manager that my developer side would have given the middle finger to.